Multi-scale Context-aware Network with Transformer for Gait Recognition: Experiments and Discussion

 \subsection{Datasets and Evaluation Metrics}

 We conduct experiments on three standard datasets, i.e., CASIA-B \cite{yu2006framework}, OU-MVLP \cite{takemura2018multi} and GREW \cite{grew}, to verify the superiority of our method.
 Further ablation experiments are conducted on CASIA-B to demonstrate the positive impact of each component in our method.
-Particularly, the source code will be released at \url{https://github.com/OliverHxh/CSTL}.

 \textbf{CASIA-B.} CASIA-B \cite{yu2006framework} is composed of 124 subjects, and each subject contains 110 sequences with 11 different camera views.
-Under each camera view, each subject contains three walking conditions, i.e., normal (NM) (6 sequences), walking with bag (BG) (2 sequences) and walking with coat (CL) (2 sequences).
+Under each camera view, every subject contains three walking conditions, i.e., normal (NM) (6 sequences), walking with bag (BG) (2 sequences) and walking with coat (CL) (2 sequences).
 For the training and testing stages, we follow the protocols in \cite{wu2016comprehensive}.
-The samples from the first 74 subjects are considered as train set, and the remaining 50 subjects are considered as test set.
+The samples from the first 74 subjects are considered as training set, and the remaining 50 subjects are considered as test set.
 At testing phase, the first 4 sequences in NM condition of each subject are regarded as gallery set and the remaining 6 sequences of each subject are used as probe set, including 2 sequences of NM, 2 sequences of BG and 2 sequences of CL.

 \textbf{OU-MVLP.} OU-MVLP \cite{takemura2018multi} is composed of 10307 subjects.
 Each subject contains 28 sequences with 14 camera views, thus each subject contains 2 sequences (index '01' and '02') for each view.
 The first 5153 subjects are used for training, while the remaining 5154 subjects are for testing.
 In particular, the sequences with index '01' are regarded as gallery and the sequences with index '02' are regarded as probe set at testing phase.